The Best Slow Cookers

 How We Found the Best Slow Cooker

-Slow cookers are simple machines whose design hasn’t changed much since 1940.
-They all look alike, with an electric base, an insert (or ‘crock’), and a glass lid.
-And they all operate by maintaining a low simmer over a long period of time.
-Because slow cooker technology is so simple, any slow cooker can achieve the same core function — heat food slowly.
+At its heart, the slow cooker is a tool of convenience.
+It’s a little electric chef that cooks dinner while you’re at work, at soccer practice, or watching football, and the design hasn’t changed much since 1940: an electric base, an insert (or ‘crock’), and a glass lid.
+By maintaining a low simmer over a long period of time, slow cookers simply heat food slowly.
 Consumer Reports has even stopped testing them “because there is so little difference in overall cooking performance.”

-The original slow cookers were all manual, meaning they had a dial that could could be set to "high," "low," or "warm," and nothing else.
-These are still popular because of their low price tag (some are under $20), but they don’t quite allow you to “set and forget.”
-You must be present to turn the machine to "off" or "warm," otherwise it will continue cooking indefinitely and food dry out or burn.
+Classic, cheap slow cookers are manual, meaning you have to be there to turn it down or off, or it will keep cooking indefinitely.
 Programmable slow cookers, on the other hand, allow you to set the heat and cook time.
 When their timer is up they automatically switch to "warm" so that food stops cooking but stays hot and ready to eat.
 This feature was universally recommended by the experts we consulted, including slow cooker cookbook authors Leigh Anne Wilkes, author of Holiday Slow Cooker, and Cheryl Alters Jamison.

 As chef Hugh Acheson puts it in The Chef and the Slow Cooker, “the real key is to find a model with a heavy porcelain or weighty enameled insert” instead of “a crappy aluminum one.”
 Some of the newer models have metal crocks that can be used for browning on the stovetop, but these tend to heat faster and hotter than traditional stoneware inserts.
 As a result, it’s harder for the aluminum models to maintain the low and steady heat that is necessary for slow cooking.
 Ceramic warms up more slowly and retains heat more evenly, which helps to protect against hot spots and uneven or overcooked food.